 Thank you for making a difference in the lives of animals in our community!
-By fundraising for the Walk for Animals, you’re helping give animals in need the food, shelter, medical treatment, and most importantly, the love and care they deserve.
+By fundraising for the Walk for Animals, you're helping give animals in need the food, shelter, medical treatment, and love they deserve.
 Every dollar you raise goes directly toward creating happier, healthier lives for animals in our shelters.

 Fundraising comes easily when you do it from the heart.
 Be creative and make it personal.
 And remember, you're working hard for a wonderful cause — to help animals that can't help themselves.

 Start early.
 The sooner you start asking for donations, the more time you'll have to grow our fundraising efforts.

 Set your fundraising goal.
 Give yourself something to aim for.
 Many people who do this raise more than they thought they would!

 Make a personal donation.
 Be the first to show your commitment to animals in need.

 Update your personal fundraising page.
 Share your love for animals by telling your story and uploading a picture of you and the animals in your life.

 Send emails.
 Whether using the email tools in your Participant Center or your personal email account, sending emails to your friends, family, and coworkers is a great way to get your message out.
 Share your story and include the link to your personal fundraising page if you're fundraising online.
 Don't be afraid to follow up if people don't respond!

 Reach out on social media.
 Send messages and share your fundraising progress on Facebook, Twitter, Instagram, etc. And don';t forget to thank donors on social media, too!
 Download a profile image and cover photo you can use on Facebook.